pearlxcore/Shopee-Autobuy-Bot/README.md

 ## ShopeeAutobuyBot
 Shopee Autobuy Bot is an automation program for Shopee (Malaysia) website.
 It uses [Selenium Framework](https://www.selenium.dev/) for the automation process.

-I decided to make this project open source.
+This was a subscription based program and I decided to make this project open source.

 For now, to use this program will require user login.
 Mail me at sab@pxcore.net to 'register'.